 Puget Sound Game: Students practice real-life decision making about situations that impact the waters of Puget Sound.

-COST: The in-class presentation given to classes that are preparing for a hatchery field trip is free, although donations are gladly accepted.
+COST: The in-class presentation given to classes that are preparing for a hatchery field trip is free, although donations of $1 per person are gladly accepted.
 For the Enviroscape, Puget Sound Game and presentations that do not coincide with a field trip, FISH requests a $25 donation per session.
 FISH requests a donation of $50 for visits outside of King County.

 For more information about these presentations, please contact FISH Education Coordinator Celina Steiger at 425-392-1118 or Celina@issaquahfish.org